 Exit rate is useful to identify the last page users visit before leaving.
 It helps pinpoint where users end their session.
 It's valuable in identifying weak spots in your site's navigation or content.

-In contrast, bounce rate gives insights into first impressions.
+In contrast, Google Analytics’ bounce rate gives insights into first impressions.
 It helps understand if the landing page meets user expectations.
-It signals potential issues with page design or content relevance.

-Both metrics are crucial for optimizing user experience.
-They provide different perspectives on how users interact with your website.
+They provide different perspectives on user interaction with your website.
 Understanding both is key to a comprehensive site analysis.

 How Bounce Rate Affects SEO